Algebraic solution of tropical optimization problems via matrix sparsification with application to scheduling: Solution to the minimization problem

 \subsection{Matrix sparsification}

-As the first step to derive an extended solution of problem \eqref{P-minqxAxp}, we use a procedure that sets each entry of the matrix $\bm{A}$ to $\mathbb{0}$ if it is below a threshold value determined by both this matrix and the vectors $\bm{p}$ and $\bm{q}$, and leaves the entry unchanged otherwise.
+To derive an extended solution of problem \eqref{P-minqxAxp}, we use a procedure that sets each entry of the matrix $\bm{A}$ to $\mathbb{0}$ if it is below a threshold value determined by both this matrix and the vectors $\bm{p}$ and $\bm{q}$, and leaves the entry unchanged otherwise.
 The next result introduces the sparsified matrix, and shows that the sparsification does not affect the solution of the problem.